Store

 A. Topical Application of Anti-oxidants and Herbs

-The following are key ingredients with antioxidant properties that should be topically applied in conjunction with a good water-based moisturizer to nourish the skin from the outside in, reverse aging skin, and to prevent oxidative damage.
+The following are key ingredients with antioxidant properties that should be topically applied with a good water-based moisturizer to nourish the skin from the outside, reverse aging skin, and prevent oxidative damage.

 1. Alpha Lupaline